joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6246452/2025/05/01/erling-haaland-injury-rodri-return-manchester-city/

 **Trans Women Barred From Competing in Women’s Soccer in England**\
-`The Football Association, the national governing body, said that it had changed its policy as a result of a ruling last month by the British Supreme Court.`\
+`The Football Association, the national governing body, said it had changed its policy as a result of a ruling last month by the British Supreme Court.`\
 https://nytimes.com/2025/05/01/world/europe/trans-women-soccer-england-ban.html

 **How Much Time Will Musk Devote to Tesla?**\